Algoma Public Records Directory

 Elections & Voter Records

-Algoma voters are served by the Pontotoc County Circuit Clerk's Office, which administers elections in Pontotoc County.
-The office is located at 11 East Washington Street, Pontotoc, MS 38863, phone (662) 489-3900.
-Voter registration is handled by the Circuit Clerk, and Mississippi offers online voter registration through the Secretary of State's website at https://www.sos.ms.gov/elections-voting/pages/default.aspx.
-Residents must register at least 30 days before an election to be eligible to vote in that election.
-Applicants must be U.S. citizens, residents of Mississippi and Pontotoc County, at least 18 years old by the election date, and not disenfranchised due to certain felony convictions (Mississippi law provides for restoration of voting rights for certain felony convictions after sentence completion).
-As an unincorporated community, Algoma has no municipal elections for mayor or city council; residents vote in county, state, and federal elections.
-Pontotoc County holds elections for County Supervisor (five districts), Sheriff, Circuit Clerk, Chancery Clerk, Tax Assessor, Tax Collector, and other county offices.
-Mississippi state elections include Governor, Lieutenant Governor, Attorney General, Secretary of State, and state legislative seats (Senate and House of Representatives).
-Algoma voters can find their assigned polling location by contacting the Circuit Clerk's office or visiting the Secretary of State's polling place lookup tool at https://www.sos.ms.gov/pollingplace.
-In the November 2024 presidential election, Pontotoc County reported approximately 63% voter turnout with strong participation in the rural precincts including those serving Algoma.
-For the November 3, 2026 general election, Mississippi voters will decide several important races.
-The 2026 election cycle does not include Mississippi's U.S. Senate seats (both are elected in other cycles) or the Governor's office (elected in odd-numbered years with the most recent gubernatorial election in 2023).
-However, 2026 will feature all U.S. House of Representatives seats including Mississippi's 1st Congressional District which serves Pontotoc County, as well as potential special elections and county-level offices if their terms align.
+Citizens, Mississippi and Pontotoc County residents, at least 18 years old by election date, and not disenfranchised due to certain felony convictions, though Mississippi law does provide paths for voting rights restoration after sentence completion for certain felony convictions.
+Instead, residents participate in county, state, and federal contests.
+County elections cover positions like County Supervisor across five districts, Sheriff, Circuit Clerk, Chancery Clerk, Tax Assessor, Tax Collector, and other county offices.
+State elections bring races for Governor, Lieutenant Governor, Attorney General, Secretary of State, and legislative seats in both the Senate and House of Representatives.
+Residents can locate their assigned polling place by contacting the Circuit Clerk's office or using the Secretary of State's polling place lookup tool at https://www.sos.ms.gov/pollingplace.
+The November 2024 presidential election saw Pontotoc County record approximately 63% voter turnout, with particularly strong participation in rural precincts including those serving the community.
+Looking ahead to the November 3, 2026 general election, Mississippi voters will decide several important races.
+The 2026 cycle won't include Mississippi's U.S. Senate seats, which are elected in other cycles, or the Governor's office, elected in odd-numbered years with the most recent gubernatorial race in 2023.
+However, 2026 will feature all U.S. House of Representatives seats including Mississippi's 1st Congressional District which serves Pontotoc County, along with potential special elections and any county-level offices whose terms align.
+Mississippi state legislative seats for both the State Senate and State House are also on the ballot in 2026, with terms beginning in January 2027.
 Voters should verify specific races with the Circuit Clerk as candidate qualifying occurs in early 2026.
-Mississippi state legislative seats (State Senate and State House) are also elected in 2026 with terms beginning in January 2027.
-Absentee voting in Mississippi is available for voters who meet specific criteria including being away from the county on election day, having a temporary or permanent physical disability, being 65 years or older, being a parent/guardian/caretaker of a dependent child or person with a disability, being required to work on election day during all polling hours, or being a member of the military or spouse/dependent living away from county of residence.
-Absentee ballot applications must be submitted to the Circuit Clerk's office and can be downloaded from the Secretary of State's website.
-The deadline for requesting absentee ballots is typically 5:00 PM on the Saturday before the election for mail ballots.
-Mississippi public records law makes certain election records publicly accessible including voter registration lists (available to candidates and for election purposes with restrictions on commercial use), campaign finance reports (filed with the Secretary of State and searchable at https://www.sos.ms.gov/elections-voting/campaign-finance), candidate qualifying documents showing who is running for office, and precinct-level election results which are posted by the Circuit Clerk and Secretary of State after elections are certified.
+Absentee voting is available to Mississippi voters who meet specific criteria: being away from the county on election day, having a temporary or permanent physical disability, being 65 years or older, being a parent, guardian, or caretaker of a dependent child or person with a disability, being required to work during all polling hours on election day, or being a military member or spouse or dependent living away from the county of residence.
+Absentee ballot applications go to the Circuit Clerk's office and can be downloaded from the Secretary of State's website.
+The deadline for requesting mail ballots is typically 5:00 PM on the Saturday before the election.
+Mississippi public records law opens certain election records to public access, including voter registration lists available to candidates and for election purposes with restrictions on commercial use, campaign finance reports filed with the Secretary of State and searchable at https://www.sos.ms.gov/elections-voting/campaign-finance, candidate qualifying documents showing who is running for office, and precinct-level election results posted by the Circuit Clerk and Secretary of State after elections are certified.

 Frequently Asked Questions